 What are the hazards where you live and work?
 Do you live or work in a flood plain or in a high fire danger area?
 Are you prepared for an unexpected human-made disaster that can strike at any time?
 Do you have a family plan in case of an emergency?
 Check with your insurance company to see if your home is in a high risk area for fire, flood or tornadoes.
 Lots of preparedness information can be gathered from your local chapter of the American Red Cross and Ready Colorado.
 Get informed.

 2. Create a Family Disaster Plan

-Your family needs a plan that tells everyone: What to do in an emergency even if away from home.
-Where will you meet in an emergency?
+What will you do in an emergency, even if away from home?
+Where will you meet?
 How will you communicate with each other?
-Is you family able to take care of itself and be self sufficient for 2-3 days without services?
+Is your family able to take care of itself and be self sufficient for 2-3 days without services?

 - Where to meet if you have to evacuate.
-Designate a meeting place outside your home where family members can go.
+Designate a meeting place outside your home.
 Have a backup meeting place in your neighborhood in case your first rendezvous point is inaccessible.
-Make sure your children’s schools and day-care providers or caregivers have a disaster plan and that they schedule annual “disaster drills” with parents to ensure your children’s safety.
+Make sure your children’s schools or caregivers have a disaster plan and that they schedule annual “disaster drills” with parents.
 Look for information from local authorities about evacuation rotes and shelter locations.

 - Identify an out-of-state friend or family or family member to be your “family contact” for everyone to check-in with — it is often easier to call long-distance following a disaster.

 How to get important information in your community and how to talk to family members should you become separated.
 To be fully informed:

 Know your area’s emergency alerting radio station.
 Make sure to have a portable radio with extra batteries so you have access to important information about emergency response efforts in your community.